 Because self-attention processes all positions simultaneously, transformers can leverage modern GPU and TPU hardware far more efficiently than RNNs, which process positions sequentially.
 Training an RNN on a 512-token sequence requires 512 sequential steps.
 Training a transformer on the same sequence requires a fixed number of matrix operations that can be parallelized completely.

 This parallelization advantage means transformers can be trained on far more data in a given amount of compute than their predecessors.
-More data + more compute = better models.
+More data plus more compute equals better models.
 The scaling advantage became a decisive factor as the field moved toward larger datasets and larger models.

 The Scaling Laws